- What's new in ArcGIS Server 10.5.1

 ArcGIS Enterprise on Amazon Web Services

-ArcGIS Server 10.5 includes stability enhancements and improved functionality throughout the product.
-For a list of issues that are fixed at 10.5, see the 10.5 Issues Addressed List.
+ArcGIS Server 10.5 introduced stability enhancements and improved functionality throughout the product.
+For a list of issues that were fixed at 10.5, see the 10.5 Issues Addressed List.

 It's recommended that you review the deprecation notice to determine if your hardware and software components are still compatible with version 10.5 and to see a list of functionality that has been deprecated.
 Note that globe services and the mobile data access capability are deprecated at 10.5.
 To review which earlier ArcGIS product versions are compatible with ArcGIS Server 10.5, see Compatibility of ArcGIS Server with earlier versions.